 Are you planning to travel anytime soon after hip replacement surgery?
 My surgeon recommended I wait six weeks before traveling by air.
 When you receive clearance from your doctor to fly again, you might want to consider wearing compression socks for airplane travel to prevent blood clots and deep vein thrombosis ( DVT).

 A final tip from my nurse practitioner regarding hip replacement and travel.
-Set an alarm on your smart phone or watch to ring in 30-45 minutes.
+Set an alarm on your smart phone, or watch, to ring in 30-45 minutes.
 Get up and walk around every time the alarm rings.
 Your hip replacement will appreciate these exercises.

 If you have a truck or sport utility vehicle that is high off the ground, remember to bring a portable step stool for getting in and out of the vehicle during the early stages of recovery and when you leave the hospital.